prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 %- Tom!- she shouted.
 "I never did see the beat of that boy!"
+% Something rumbled from behind.
+ She turned just in time to seize a small boy by the slack of his roundabout and arrest his flight.
 "Y-o-u-u TOM!"

-There was a slight noise behind her and she turned just in time to seize a small boy by the slack of his roundabout and arrest his flight.

-"There!
+%- Yes,yes!
 I might 'a' thought of that closet.
 What you been doing in there?"

-"Nothing."
+-Nothing.

 "Nothing!
 Look at your hands.